Telematch de Panoramic

 5. Tenis (Tennis)

 Finally, there is no power switch.
 The game is set off by removing the AC plug.
-The red neon light indicator tells whether the game is powered or not.
+Only the red neon light indicates if the system is powered.

 The system showing its five push-buttons and nearly same Odyssey controllers.